 There is a Benefit Waiting Period for Type III Covered Dental Expenses.
-The Benefit Waiting Period will not be applied if the Insured was enrolled in the Prior Plan.
+The Benefit Waiting Period will not be applied if the Insured was enrolled in the Prior Plan or Alternate Plan.

 Non-surgical Periodontal Services

 Scaling and Root Planing